nextcloud/end_to_end_encryption_rfc/RFC.md

 1. The file has to be unshared via the [OCS](https://docs.nextcloud.com/server/13/developer_manual/core/ocs-share-api.html) sharing API to the recipient
 2. A new metadata-key must be generated
-3. The recipient is removed from the recipients array
+3. The recipient is removed from the users array
-4. Add/replace the new metadata-key to every recipient in the recipients-list.
+4. Add/replace the new metadata-key to every user in the users-list.
-   The metadata-key is encrypted with the recipient's public key.
+   The metadata-key is encrypted with the user's public key.
 5. The SHA-256 hash of metadata key is added to keyChecksum array.

 ### Edge cases